-Selod and Embrick (2013) believe racialisation should not be exclusively viewed in the lens of racial categories rather they should be seen in the way in which certain groups are rejected from whiteness.
+Selod and Embrick (2013) believe racialization should not be exclusively viewed in the lens of racial categories rather they should be seen in the way in which certain groups are rejected from whiteness.
 They argue that race and racism mutate based on social and historical contexts.
 For instance, post 9/11 Muslims are a suspect community because they are inherently viewed as dangerous to society.
 They argue that we need to acknowledge this and create a race language that enables Muslims to be seen as racialized.
-"In order to make racialization a comprehensive tool, it cannot be utilized without an analysis of the intersection of other variables such as skin tone, gender, language, sexuality, and nation of origin."

-The consensus view amongst participants was that Muslims face discrimination in all aspects of football.
+The consensus view among participants was that Muslims face discrimination in all aspects of football.

 To be honest I'm so used to it.
-All the bad things I've been called like a 'Paedo', 'Terrorist', 'P' are just normal and I'm used to it.
+All the bad things I've been called like a "Paedo," "Terrorist," "P" are just normal and I'm used to it.
 It's normal practice.
 (Amine)

-Related to the point of hostility towards Muslim players being normalised, participants noted that when they did report their experiences of Islamophobia to the Football Association or the police, they did not feel that their accounts were taken seriously.
-In some cases, participants and their teams felt like being 'punished' when they spoke up even though they were the victims.
+Related to the point of hostility towards Muslim players being normalized, participants noted that when they did report their experiences of Islamophobia to the Football Association or the police, they did not feel that their accounts were taken seriously.
+In some cases, participants and their teams felt like being "punished" when they spoke up even though they were the victims.